-Role of Machine Learning for Cancer Diagnosis
+The Role of Machine Learning in Cancer Diagnosis

 Key Findings and Insights

-The outcomes showed that ML techniques significantly enhanced the accuracy and efficiency of cancer detection across various imaging modalities.
-For example, ensemble DL models achieved a 99.55% accuracy rate in lung cancer classification.
-Similarly, U-shaped encoder-decoder networks (U-Net) and optimal multi-level thresholding-based segmentation (OMLTS-DLCN) delivered accuracy scores exceeding 98% for breast cancer detection.
-These results demonstrate the substantial potential of ML algorithms to improve cancer diagnosis.
+For example, ensemble DL models achieved a 99.55 % accuracy rate in lung cancer classification.
+Similarly, U-shaped encoder-decoder networks (U-Net) and optimal multi-level thresholding-based segmentation (OMLTS-DLCN) delivered accuracy scores exceeding 98 % for breast cancer detection.
+These results demonstrate the huge potential of ML algorithms to improve cancer diagnosis.

-The study included case studies showcasing the successful application of ML in clinical practice.
+The study also included case studies showcasing the successful application of ML in clinical practice.
 TL with pre-trained models emerged as a promising approach, enabling researchers to enhance tumor classification by fine-tuning large, general-purpose networks on smaller, cancer-specific datasets.
 DL models, particularly convolutional neural networks (CNNs), also advanced medical imaging by automating complex diagnostic tasks traditionally reliant on human expertise.

 Applications